We have changed our name to:

 Starting a business can be overwhelming for first time entrepreneurs.
-Canada Business Ontario is your information connection and will help you from start to finish.
+Small Business Services is your information connection and will help you from start to finish.

 When starting your business, choose the business structure that best suits your needs.
 There are four types of business structures in Ontario: sole-proprietorship, partnerships, corporations and cooperatives.

 Sole-Proprietorships and Partnerships